-- Hairpin Lace Crochet.
-This lace crochet technique uses a special piece of equipment.
+- Hairpin lace crochet: This lace crochet technique uses a special piece of equipment.
 You usually make strips of the lace and then combine them into finished projects.
-Learn more about hairpin lace crochet here.

-- Broomstick Lace Crochet.
-This crochet technique is so named because in historically you would use a crochet hook to pull loops up onto a broomstick to create your design.
+- Broomstick lace crochet: This crochet technique is so named because historically you would use a crochet hook to pull loops up onto a broomstick to create your design.
 These days people often use a thick knitting needle instead of a broomstick but the idea and effect are the same.

-- Lovers' Knot /Solomon's Knot.
-You can vary the stitch height a lot in this technique to change the look of your crochet design.
-Learn more here.
+- Lovers' knot/Solomon's knot: You can vary the stitch height a lot in this technique to change the look of your crochet design.

 Most of us crochet with yarn, whether it's wool or cotton or acrylic or even thread.
 But you can also crochet with a wide variety of other materials.
 Here are some examples:

-- Crochet with Glass.
-Some ambitious artists like Catherine Carr actually crochet with glass instead of yarn.
+- Crochet with glass: Some ambitious artists such as Catherine Carr crochet with glass instead of yarn.
 But you can also learn the simpler technique of working glass pieces into your crochet work.

-- Plastic Bag Yarn (Plarn) Crochet.
-Recycle old plastic bags by turning them into yarn and then use them to crochet mats, baskets and more.
+- Plastic bag yarn crochet: Also known as plarn, you can recycle old plastic bags by turning them into yarn and then use them to crochet mats, baskets and more.

 Alternatives to Crochet Basics